The office will open today at 10am

 Even though the Province has relaxed their Covid Rules, Richmond Family Practice will maintain the wearing of 3 ply masks while in the clinic, without exception.
 You have a choice when it comes to your Appointment needs.

-You can book online or call us at 902-453-3511 to schedule a Telephone, In Clinic or even a video virtual appointment with your physician.
+You can book online or call us at 902-453-3511 to schedule a Telephone, or In Clinic appointment

 Our experienced medical professionals put your healing needs first.
 We are proud to provide a high quality level of customer service, medical experience, and commitment to health and wellness to all our patients.
 Our goal is to make you feel better as quickly as possible.